mbelcevic/garden-by-milos/src/site/notes/garden by Milos/Currently growing/🪴 writing a book 🪴.md

-## Are there tools, principles, and mental models from good product practices that work nicely for life?
+## What are the elements of good product practice that could work nicely for life?

 I want to learn, experiment, and write about this, with the goal of finishing a book on the topic in 2023.